christianvoigt/argdown/docs/guide/creating-group-nodes.md

 # Creating group nodes

 Headings define sections in the Argdown document.
-In the argument map sections are represented as groups of arguments and statements (visualized as grey boxes).
-By default, the following rules decide, to which group a statement or argument belongs:
+In the argument map, sections are represented as groups of arguments and statements (visualized as grey boxes).
+By default, the following rules decide to which group a statement or argument belongs:

 :::definition How groups are assigned to statements and arguments